To bear witness to the Gospel of Jesus and to tell the story of our Lord’s gracious dealing with His people, by collecting and preserving our history.

 On August 24 a farewell service was held in the old wood frame church.
 This building served the congregation for 67 years.
 During the following week the building was dismantled.
 The pipe organ and the 1,000-pound bell were moved from the old church to the new building.

-On September 14 the present church was dedicated.
+On September 14 the newly constructed church was dedicated.
 The Rev. H.W.
-Munderloh of Russell, KS preached in the morning and the Reverend Arthur Traugott of Ellinwood KS preached in the afternoon.
-In the evening Prof. A.F.
-Droegemueller, organist of Zion Lutheran Church, Independence KS gave a sacred concert on the completely remodeled pipe organ.
+Munderloh of Russell, KS preached in the morning and the Reverend Arthur Traugott of Ellinwood, KS preached in the afternoon.
+In the evening, Prof. A.F.
+Droegemueller, organist of Zion Lutheran Church, Independence, KS gave a sacred concert on the completely remodeled pipe organ.
 Attendance for the three services was 1,500 people.

 1953 Mrs. Mary Vogts offered the congregation 80 acres of wheat to harvest with the profits to go toward the church debt.
 The available pictures record the many church members who came together with combines, trucks, tractors and plows in a fine display of church camaraderie for a common goal.